|IT Based Tactics||✓|

 Loss of Employment

+Loss of employment is another consequence of buying sex that has occurred in the city.
+For example, in October, 2009, a Nashville firefighter admitted to investigators that he paid women to have sex with him at the Murfreesboro Pike fire hall where he worked.
+The 23-year veteran firefighter resigned from the department after admitting to paying prostituted women for sex.
 In March, 2018, a Nashville high school football coach was fired following his arrest for allegedly soliciting an underage student.
 According to an affidavit from Metro Nashville Police, the coach messaged a 17-year-old girl on Instagram asking her for sex.
 The man was arrested after he allegedly confessed to police about having sent the messages.
 The conversation reportedly started with private Instagram messages to her asking the girl when she would turn 18-years-old.
 He also asked if she wanted to do anything with him “like sex lol.”
 He later offered to reimburse her gas money to drive to his apartment.
 The man was arrested and booked into jail on $100,000 bond and was charged with solicitation of a minor.
 Because of her age and the fact that no physical contact was made, the charge was a misdemeanor.
-RePublic High School later released a statement saying the man had been fired immediately upon being informed that the faculty member sent inappropriate electronic messages to an underage student.
+Republic High School later released a statement saying the man had been fired immediately upon being informed that the faculty member sent inappropriate electronic messages to an underage student.

 - Nashville Police Department